 There are two primary elements making eligibility verification the mess that it is: information intake and data entry.

-Information intake, such as copying insurance cards, and entering that data is still largely manual.
+Information intake and entering that data is still largely manual.
 Live discussions between staff and patients are still part of the process.
 Because no one is perfect, these actions are prone to typographical or data omission errors.

 Entering correct information at the start of each patient interaction—prior to providing care—is one of the most critical steps in the revenue cycle process.
 Yet, this step relies on front-end staff who receive the lowest compensation and who may be the least incentivized to be diligent with monotonous work.
 Add in the nature of interfacing with the public, often with patients who are in pain and may be less than polite, and it can be easy for front-end staff to feel underappreciated quickly.

 Provider organizations need to remove the dependency on human-entered information that determines coverage eligibility.
-Freeing up staff time allows them to focus on more challenging and rewarding work, and automating the process can reduce denials.
+Freeing up staff time allows them to focus on more challenging and rewarding work, and leveraging generative AI-powered tools to streamline the process can help resolve denials more quickly, and ultimately reduce denials.

-Of course, there will always be exceptions as healthcare and insurance coverage is a complex, tangled web that requires human expertise to navigate the most difficult parts.
-For this, we need machines and humans to work together.
+Of course, there will always be exceptions, as healthcare and insurance coverage is a complex, tangled web that requires human expertise to navigate the most difficult parts.
+For this, we need technology and people to work together.

 It’s clear eligibility denials are still pervasive.
-Eligibility remains a critical step to be addressed for increased revenue cycle efficiency and optimized outcomes, and is a core part of any denial management strategy.
-Unified Automation can have a significant impact on reducing denial rates, increasing accuracy, reducing dependency on our lowest paid and highest turnover staff, increasing patient satisfaction, and improving yield and cash flow.
+Eligibility remains a critical step to be addressed for increased revenue cycle efficiency and optimized outcomes — and is a core part of any denial management strategy.

-Request a free demo and see for yourself how AKASA can help you streamline much of the revenue cycle.
+Request a free demo and see for yourself how the AKASA platform and advanced generative AI can help you streamline your greatest revenue cycle pain points.

-Christian Carlson is a director of sales at AKASA and has more than 20 years of senior leadership experience in the healthcare, IT, and consulting arena within the revenue cycle, operations management, clinical, and digital health verticals.
-Previously, he was a partner at Advisory Board and vice president at McKesson.
+Christian Carlson is a managing director at AKASA.
+He has more than 25 years of senior leadership experience in the healthcare, IT, and consulting arena within the revenue cycle, operations management, clinical, and digital health verticals.
+Carlson is responsible for helping institutions apply evidence-based improvement strategies, with a concentration in improving financial performance, impacting revenue and cash flow, and supporting overall margin enhancement.
+Previously, he was a partner at the Advisory Board and vice president at McKesson.